 - Try to avoid full-auto BB fire as much as possible.

-- Don’t take this game very serious when it comes to hurting someone, avoid taking shots that you know would be painful.
+- Don’t take this game very seriously when it comes to hurting someone, avoid taking shots that you know would be painful.

 What is the “Bang Rule”?